elmonkey/Python_OpenNI2/README.md

 Tested on OMAP4 (ARM) PandaBoard ES running Ubuntu 12.04, Python 2.7.3, OpenNI2.2, and OpenCV.2.4.10

-Installation instructions can be found on the wiki (https://github.com/elmonkey/PandaboardES_OpenNI2_Python/wiki/Installation)
+Installation instructions can be found on the OMAP installation [wiki](https://github.com/elmonkey/OpenNI2_Python/wiki/Installation)